-- 4.4.55 In addition to the Hunslet / Victoria Mill buildings, there are also a number of other listed buildings in the area which are shown on the area map, including the Hunslet Baptist Church building on Low Road. - 4.4.56 A number of locally important undesignated heritage assets are also shown on the area map, including Hunslet Library which remain important local facilities and provide a few remnants of the area's past.
+- 4.4.52 In addition to the Hunslet / Victoria Mill buildings, there are also a number of other listed buildings in the area which are shown on the area map, including the Hunslet Baptist Church building on Low Road and the tower and spire of St Marys Church on Church Street. - 4.4.53 A number of locally important undesignated heritage assets are also shown on the area map, including Hunslet Library which remain important local facilities and provide a few remnants of the area's past.